a-bosco/RPA_AutomatableRoutinesDiscoverer/README.md

-# RPA_AutomationFilter
+# Automatable Routines Discoverer
-A filter to detect automatable actions for robotic process mining
+A tool to discover automatable routines for robotic process mining